chenwilliam77/ChenPhelan2022RED/README.md

 The code in this repository produces all figures and tables found in the paper, plus some additional unreported results.
+The code was run on MacOS; it has not been tested on other operating systems.
 Some results require a long computation time, e.g. the optimal monetary policy rule.
 The scripts for these latter results are also provided, but we recommend running